Fraud Defence Solicitors

 - Media law advisors

-The serious fraud department has a vast amount of experience, and regularly deals with cases involving a wide variety of fraud allegations nationwide and those with international elements.
+The fraud department at JMW Solicitors has a vast amount of experience, and regularly deals with cases involving a wide variety of fraud allegations nationwide as well as those with international elements.

 Boiler Room Fraud

 We provide services to assist in defence against boiler room fraud in all its forms, regardless of the complexity of the case.
 A common boiler room fraud relates to the selling of shares that are heavily overpriced, worthless or, in very serious cases, completely non-existent.
 Such offences may involve a ‘cold call’ from an individual who offers the chance to invest in shares; they will promise high returns that sound too good to be true, and usually are.

 We understand that sometimes, there is an incredibly fine line in determining whether an investment scheme is fraudulent or simply unsuccessful.
 As such, we can advise you on the right actions to take.
 We know that legitimate professionals and businesses can be unfairly scrutinised when such an investigation takes place and JMW is here to protect you.

 If you or your company has been accused of running a boiler room fraud scheme, we can provide expert legal representation to help you defend against the charges.
 We have thorough knowledge and experience in this often complex area of law and will help you through every stage of the process.

 Carousel/Missing Trader Intra Community (MTIC)/VAT Fraud

 We are able to assist and represent you with regard to any charges associated with carousel and VAT fraud.
 Carousel fraud, also known as missing trader intra community fraud (MTIC), typically involves the importation of high-value technical goods, such as mobile phones, from European Union (EU) countries.
 These goods are initially purchased VAT-free, but are sold on by UK traders at VAT-inclusive prices.